I often get asked what my best “weapon” as an investor is.

 Truth is, by implementing psychological tactics, you can enter into wildly profitable deals that look crazy on the surface—and just because you looked at the intangibles.

 And you don’t need a master’s degree to use it either.
-Here are three tactics you can use psychology to help you close a deal.
+Here are three tactics when you can use psychology to help you close a deal.

 3 Deal-Making Tactics That’ll Help You Find (& Close) Real Estate Transactions